 Almost everyone is familiar with Sodium Chloride, but you are probably more familiar with its common name, salt.
 This flavor enhancing mineral is a common additive to food – but consuming too much Sodium Chloride will compromise your health.
 Harm from excessive salt isn’t exclusive to people though; it also causes significant damage to trees and shrubs.

 The impact of salt on plants has been known for many years.
 Our ancestors were aware of this and used salt for biological warfare, utilizing it to destroy their enemy’s fields and crops.
-As we move further into winter and snow becomes an increasing possibility, mindful salting of driveways and walkways is necessary for preventing salt damage to your trees and shrubs.
+As we move further into winter and snow becomes an increasing possibility, careful salting of driveways and walkways is necessary for preventing salt damage to your trees and shrubs.
 Sodium Chloride may be a common and cheap fix for icy surfaces, but if applied in excess or in close proximity to your plant material, it can cause considerable damage.

 Once salt is applied, it gets into the melting snow and saturates the soil around adjacent plant material.
 When salt gets into the soil in excessive quantities, it has a number of adverse effects on plant life.
 Roots have a hard time taking up water that is overly saturated with Sodium Chloride.
 As salinity increases in the soil around a plant, salt will actually draw water out of the root system, causing the plant to divert energy that would have been used to promote growth and survival, and instead use it to absorb water.
 Additionally, after roadways have been salted, passing vehicles can create a spray of salty-slush that coats nearby plants, drawing the moisture out of leaves, twigs, and buds and leading to deformity and slowed growth.